ahmed0316/Game-AI/readme.txt

-See corresponding videos for demonstration of the Chess and Connect 4 A.I. programs.
+See corresponding videos for demonstrations of the Chess and Connect 4 A.I. programs.